Suggester/Documentation/legal/privacy.md

 **VoteBoat#1330**: Your user id and the number of votes you have on each site\
 **i18n#1614**: Content provided as translations for strings and your user id for permission purposes\
 **Suggester Support#5646**: DMs sent to the bot, your username, nickname (if any), account creation date and account age (only if/when you contact the bot by sending it a direct message)\
-**Support#8828**: This one has its own document which you can find [here](https://suggester.js.org/#/support-bot-privacy).
+**Support#8828**: This one has its own document which you can find [here](https://suggester.js.org/#/support-bot-privacy).\
 **Threaded#5120**: This bot does not store any data, but logs thread creation including server name, server id and corresponding suggestion id.
-It is owned and managed by Suspense, @almostsuspense.
+It is owned and managed by Suspense, @almost.suspense.

 ## Concerns
 If you have any concerns about the data we store or the functions of the bot, please contact a member of the Suggester Staff Team via the [support server](https://suggester.js.org/support).